docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

 ## Create the Documents for handling the MutiModal data
 <!-- #endregion -->

-At the heart of DocArray live the concept of `BaseDocument` that allow user to define a nested data schema to represent any kind of complex multi modal data. `BaseDocument` is a pythonic way to define a data schema, it is inspired by [Pydantic BaseModel](https://docs.pydantic.dev/usage/models/) (it is actually built on top of it)
+At the heart of DocArray live the concept of a `Document`, a collection of mulit-modal data.
+The `BaseDocument` class allows users to define their own (nested, multi-modal) Document schema to represent any kind of complex data.

+`BaseDocument` is a pythonic way to define a data schema, and is inspired by and built on top of [Pydantic BaseModel](https://docs.pydantic.dev/usage/models/).

-Lets start to define Document to handle the different modalities that we will use during our training
+Let's start by defining a few Documents to handle the different modalities that we will use during our training:

 ```python
 from docarray import BaseDocument, DocumentArray